satya90199/example_backend/README.md

 `php artisan serve`

-it will be host on a ip which will visble on your terminal.
+It will be host on a ip which will visble on your terminal. \
+For Test the API Go To - `https://www.postman.com/programmics/workspace/skeleton-test/overview`

+##### NOTE: If composer install throw error then use `composer install --ignore-platform-reqs`